-Aaron Sissons, the protagonist of D. H. Lawrence’s Aaron’s Rod leaves his wife and three young children to find himself.
-Something he never does.
+Aaron Sissons, the protagonist of Lawrence’s Aaron’s Rod, leaves his wife and three young children to find himself.
+He’s unsuccessful.
 The “rod” is his flute, which he plays well enough to earn a modest living.
-It is also a pun on his sexuality and the need to settle his sexuality, which is more oriented towards men than women.
+It is also a pun on his cloudy sexuality, and his need to settle his identity is oriented more towards men than women.

-While traveling by train across Italy to Florence, Aaron falls in with two men Angus and Francis, homosexual lovers, with whom picnics in their compartment during a layover.
-So, while Aaron and Francis go off for food, Angus gets down his red picnic case to make tea.
+So, while Aaron and Francis cis go off for food, Angus gets down his red picnic case to make tea.
 When they return with packets of newspaper each filled “roast chestnuts, piping hot, and hard dried plums, and good dried figs, and rather stale rusks, they find Angus just about to drop the tea leaves into boiling water.

-They spread the food on the floor and fill the silver-fitted tea glasses on the floor —and the “The picnic was in full swing.”
+Spreading the food on the carriage floor and filling the silver-fitted tea glasses on the floor — “The picnic was in full swing.”
 Angus sits cross-legged in the Buddha fashion and appears to be in a mystic state.
-The train-conductor, the ticket-collector, and a passenger marvel at him, but when Angus calls out “Buon’ appetito,” they slam the compartment door and move on.
+The train conductor, the ticket collector, and a passenger marvel at him, but when Angus calls out “Buon’ apetito,” they slam the compartment door and move on.

 Featured Image: First U.S. edition (1922) by Thomas Seltzer.
 In Exodus, Aaron’s rod is transformed into a serpent that devours all Pharaoh’s serpents; in Numbers, it flowers and produces ripe almonds.